Strengthening our Cargill Cocoa Promise

 We will achieve this ambition by leveraging our global reach and experience, and by working together with our vast network of partner organizations and stakeholders.

-These partnerships include almost 500 farmer organizations and cooperatives as well as NGOs, governments and industry partners with whom we are tackling big issues such as farm profitability, child labor and social services.
+These partnerships include the 200 farmer organizations we work with as well as NGOs, governments and industry partners with whom we are tackling big issues such as farm profitability, child labor and social services.